Last Updated on

-Although the scope has what you would consider low to medium magnification of 7-42x, the glass quality is what allows you to resolve bullet holes on your gongs from ridiculous distances.
+Although the Athlon optic has what you would consider low to medium magnification of 7-42x, the glass quality is what allows you to resolve bullet holes on your gongs from ridiculous distances.
 The power specs also indicate that this should be a lightweight and compact optic, which it is – it’s backpack ready, but its almost 3 lbs of poundage is sorta on the heavy end.

 Never you mind, the 3 lbs comes from the fancy glass you’re holding in your hand such as the APO lens assembly.
 You also have Picatinny rails to mount additional accessories and fit the status quo of being “tacticool.”
 If you’re trying to up your shooting game and look cool doing it, buy this scope.

 Meopta TGA 75

 - Collapsible spotting scope is for users who need to be on the go and want a versatile, lightweight scope